 Our skin is body’s largest organ.
-It provides a thin, yet very effective, barrier to billions of health threats (called pathogens) found in the world.
+It provides a thin, yet very effective, the barrier to billions of health threats (called pathogens) found in the world.
 If you don’t take care of your skin on a daily basis, it may become dry, rough and chapped, providing an opening for pathogens that could harm your health.
 The good news is that you have the power to maintain healthy skin.
 Healthy skin means it should be healthy from inside as well as from outside i.e free from acne, ingrown hairs, blemishes etc and you can achieve flawless skin with DIY ingrown hair cream.
 DIY ingrown hair cream not only treats those hateful ingrown hair bumps but also helps in getting rid of small red pimples and blemishes as it contains nature’s blessing.
 Before going into the DIY ingrown hair cream, let’s take a look at what is exactly an ingrown hair.

 What are ingrown hairs?